01

 Shawn is an Emmy Award-winning cinematographer, photographer and marine conservationist.
 He has dedicated his life to capturing imagery that connects others to the beauty and vulnerability of the world’s most threatened marine species.

-Shawn Heinrichs capturing some of the stunning marine life in the shallow waters of Raja Ampat.
-The area is home to the richest biodiversity of reef fish and corals found anywhere in the world.
+Shawn Heinrichs documenting some of the richest biodiversity of reef fish and corals found anywhere in the world.

 Dylan’s journey began by documenting his grandmother’s story both for his family and for the nation.
 Freda is one of what is known as the stolen generation – children removed from their families and therefore their culture.